NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 1. To select ACPI, scroll down and select "ACPI".
 1. Press the Escape key to go back to previous screen.
 1. At the prompt, press "Y"
-1. Press Escape once again to go to UEFI menu.
+1. Press the Escape key once again to go to UEFI menu.
 1. Select "Reset"
 1. Select "Linux" from GRUB menu.